Gitspert25/Gitspert25/README.md

 # Hi there, I'm Gitspert25! 👋

 Welcome to my GitHub profile!
 I'm an aspiring engineer with a passion for coding, creating new tech pieces, and always brimming with innovative ideas.
-Below you'll find information about my skills, projects, and much more that you can imagine.
+Below you'll find information about my skills, and much more that you can imagine.

 ## 🚀 Skill Stack
 - **HTML**